 Synopsys notes that the only requirement for the exploitation of the vulnerabilities is for a Zephyr-powered device to be in advertising mode and accepting connections.

-Speaking to The Register, Matias Karhumaa, senior software engineer at the Synopsys Cybersecurity Research Centre, shared that bluetooth devices like smartwatches, fitness trackers, and medical devices like continuous glucose monitoring sensors operate in the advertising mode to facilitate external devices to connect to them.
+Speaking to The Register (opens in new tab), Matias Karhumaa, senior software engineer at the Synopsys Cybersecurity Research Centre, shared that bluetooth devices (opens in new tab) like smartwatches (opens in new tab), fitness trackers (opens in new tab), and medical devices like continuous glucose monitoring sensors operate in the advertising mode to facilitate external devices to connect to them.

 Just last month, researchers at the French National Agency for the Security of Information Systems (ANSSI) identified a number of vulnerabilities (opens in new tab) in two critical Bluetooth services that could’ve been exploited to allow attackers to hijack a pairing request in order to conduct Man-in-the-Middle (MitM) attacks.